TeamShadow/Tutorials/tutorials/source/exceptions.rst

 Although knowing how to create and throw exceptions is important, it is even more useful to know how to **catch** them.
 As you have seen from the previous examples, when an exception is thrown, the program stops running at that point. **Catching** an exception circumvents this issue by identifying and "handling" the exception that may or may not result when a given action is taken.

-Let’s revisit our cooking example by looking at the driver program, ``ExceptionTest`` below.
+Let's revisit our cooking example by looking at the driver program, ``ExceptionTest`` below.

 .. code-block:: shadow
     :linenos: